Education & Training

 WiSys is seeking strategic partners interested in further developing this portable water quality measuring technology for application-specific or broader based commercialization.

-Currently, water quality monitoring is done by scientists at universities or government agencies who either collect samples in the field and transport them to stationary laboratories for analysis or install a relatively small number of expensive in-situ sensors for data collection.
-The lack of portability, high cost and long processing time of these options serve as barriers that prohibit broader groups of people from gathering real-time water quality data for addressing a wide variety of issues such as tourism, agriculture, commercial fishing, drinking water, and more.
+• Water quality monitoring is often done by scientists at universities or government agencies who either collect samples in the field and transport them to stationary laboratories for analysis or install expensive in-situ sensors for data collection.
+The long processing time and high cost of these options may serve as barriers to broader application of water quality monitoring, which could address issues with regard to recreation, agriculture, commercial fishing, and more.

 A University of Wisconsin-Green Bay professor of chemistry has developed a portable, accurate, low cost, smartphone-based analytical device for the field-measurement and geographical mapping of environmentally relevant water quality parameters.
 In its current embodiment, the device is a colorimeter for measuring absorbance that includes a visible light source with onboard power, imaging filters, a sample cuvette, and a mounting mechanism for attachment to a smartphone or tablet.
 An accompanying app is used to record camera images of samples and convert them to numerical absorbance data for analysis.
 The app will be further developed to allow integration with an online ArcGIS platform for uploading and mapping the data.